rory-codes/rt-coaching/docs/README.md

 The form on the home page was tested to ensure it functioned as intended when the correct data type was input and required fields were entered/selected.

+**Scenario One - Correct Inputs**

+Steps to test:

+Navigate to Portfolio - Home Page
+Click on 'Book now' link in the navbar.
+User will be redirected to the booking inquiry page and then input the following:
+First Name: Roy
+Last Name: Johnson
+Email: email@test.com
+Phone number:
+Select any option for services both drop down Selection any selection in session drop down.
+Message: This is a test.
+Click Submit
+User should be redirected to success.html which services as a confirmation page, giving the user acknowledgement that the details have been sent.

+Expected:

+Form submitted without any errors and the user is redirected to success.html.

+Actual:

+There were noo errors present and user is redirected to success.html

+**Scenario two - required field not entered**

+Steps to test:

+Navigate to Portfolio - Home Page
+Click on 'Book now' link in the navbar.
+User will be redirected to the booking inquiry page and then input the following:
+First Name:
+Last Name: Johnson
+Email: email@test.com
+Phone number:
+Select any option for services both drop down Selection any selection in session drop down.
+Message: This is a test.
+Click Submit
+User should be prompted to enter a first name.
+Next- repeat step for all required fields: First name, Last name, Email address, Phone number, selection on both drop down menus.

+Expected:

+User is prompted to enter the missing required field

+Actual:

+The user is prompted to enter the missing required field and this is the same for all required fields.

+**Scenario three - Email address incorrect format**

+Steps to test:

+Navigate to Portfolio - Home Page
+Click on 'Book now' link in the navbar.
+User will be redirected to the booking inquiry page and then input the following:
+First Name:
+Last Name: Johnson
+Email: email.com
+Phone number:
+Select any option for services both drop down Selection any selection in session drop down.
+Message: This is a test.
+Click Submit

+Expected:

+User should be prompted to enter an email address with correct format.

+Actual:

+The user is prompted to enter an email address with the correct format.
+Once that is done, form submits as expected.